Files / United States

 5. Countervailing Forces: New Power vs. Traditional Institutions

-6. Scenario Overview and In-depth Analysis: Divergent Realities, New Vitality, 1970s Redux, Hardening
+6. Scenario Overview and In-Depth Analysis: Divergent Realities, New Dynamism, 1970s Redux, Hardening

 11. Conclusion: Insights and Implications